gosaliajigar/PSP/README.md

 Restrictions:
 -------------
 Yahoo!
-Finance module (free version) retrieves data which is 15 minutes older (paid version no-delay).
+Finance module (free version) retrieves data which is 15 minutes older (for instant data, use google apis).

 Failure Points:
 ---------------